 3. Table callbacks

-This section presents the different callback properties that are settable in the old and new uitable, for events such as cell selection, data modification, key press, and mouse click.
+This section of my uitable report presents the different callback properties that are settable in the old and new uitable, for events such as cell selection, data modification, key press, and mouse click.
 The discussion includes a working code example for validating user input and reverting invalid edits.
 The section also includes a discussion of how to avoid and overcome problems that may occur with the callback execution.

 4. Customizing scrollbars, column widths and selection behavior